bedlik99/EquestrianClubService/README.md

 Application was written in Java + Spring boot and use Thymealf for representing views.

 The fastest way to run application is downloading EquestrianClubService.jar file from DOWNLOAD_JAR_AND_RUN directory.
 You need to have preinstaled Java on your machine.
-Prefered version is 11 but everything should work with the version 1.8 and above.
+Preferred version is 11 but everything should work with the version 1.8 and above.

 Application is working on local machine.
 Port 8080. --> localhost:8080.
 H2 Database is used - it runs in <b>client-server mode</b>.
 Read more here: https://www.tutorialspoint.com/h2_database/h2_database_introduction.htm